-The Department of Cognitive Disorders at the Mount Sinai Health System consists of a multi-disciplinary team of neurologists, psychiatrists, neuropsychologists, neuroscientists, and patient care managers.
-We provide comprehensive diagnoses and treatments for a wide range of cognitive disorders, including:
+The Department of Cognitive Disorders at the Mount Sinai Health System, housed at the Barbara and Maurice Deane Center for Wellness and Cognitive Health, consists of a multi-disciplinary team of neurologists, psychiatrists, neurohospitalists, neuropsychologists, neuroscientists, and patient care managers.
+Our mission is to provide a global interdisciplinary approach to care for persons living with dementia and a wide range of other cognitive disorders, including:

 - Alzheimer’s disease